cvxpy/cvxpy/doc/source/contributing/index.rst

 SolverTestHelper class is a simple wrapper around ``prob.solve`` where ``prob`` is a CVXPY Problem.
 In particular, any keyword arguments passed to ``sth.solve`` will be passed to ``prob.solve``.
-This allows you to call modifed versions of a test with different solver parameters, for example
+This allows you to call modified versions of a test with different solver parameters, for example

 .. code::